19bufordcarl/CarlRPG/Game Structure/Watches.md

 # Watches

-While on a journey, days are divided into six watches: three for day, three for night.
+While on a journey, days are divided into six watches:
+	Three for day
+	Three for night

 Each watch is four hours long.

 Most major actions (travelling, foraging, etc.) take a watch to complete.